2600hz/monster-ui/docs/monster-ui/jsoneditor().md

 var $target = $('#jsoneditor');
 var jsoneditor = monster.ui.jsoneditor($target);

 // This funcion gets the valid JSON object.
-If the JSON is not valid this method throws an exception jsoneditor.get()
+If the JSON is not valid this method throws an exception. jsoneditor.get()
 ```